SOSSUSVLEI & NAMIB-NAUKLUFT NATIONAL PARK

 Many visitors to Namibia say that no part of the desert is visually more dramatic than Sossusvlei with its monumentally high dunes.
-These gigantic star-shaped mountains of sand – one of the largest was measured from the base as 325 metres high – are a sought-after topic for artists and photographers.
+These gigantic star-shaped mountains of sand – one of the largest was measured from the base as 325 metres high – are a sought-after object for artists and photographers.
 The warm tints of the sand contrast vividly with the dazzling white surfaces of the large deflationary clay pans at their bases.
-One of these, referred to as Dead Vlei, is a large ghostly expanse of dried white clay, punctuated by skeletons of ancient camel-thorn trees, carbon- dated as being between 500 and 600 years old.
+One of these, referred to as Deadvlei, is a large ghostly expanse of dried white clay, punctuated by skeletons of ancient camel thorn trees, carbon-dated as being between 500 and 600 years old.
+Sossusvlei’s mountainous dunes lie at the end of an erosional trough formed by the Tsauchab River.
+They are shaped by strong multi-directional winds, primarily the southwester, and have three to five sinuous crests, which meet at the highest point to give them their characteristic star shapes.
+Visitors are allowed access to Sossusvlei only between sunrise and sunset.
+The first 60 km of the road from Sesriem to Sossusvlei have a permanent surface suitable for sedan cars, whereas the last five-kilometre stretch of sandy track is negotiable by 4×4 vehicles only.
+A shuttle service is available for the last 5 km.

 SESRIEM CANYON